 Three lines intersect here, forming a triangle of diamonds--each about 100 or so yards apart.
 Union Pacific's ex-Chicago & North Western triple track Northwest Line crosses Canadian National's ex-Wisconsin Central, ex-Soo route from Wisconsin.
 UP runs northwest-southeast while CN is roughly north-south.
 Both are crossed by Union Pacific's ex-C&NW "New Line" travelling northeast-southwest here.
 The New Line (or "High Line" as it's sometimes called) is an all-freight line that was built to bypass Chicago and allow trains on UP's former C&NW freight line from Wisconsin to access Proviso Yard.
 Canadian Pacific (former Soo Line) trains also use the line on trackage rights, accessing it northeast of here at Techny and taking it to Bensenville Yard.
 South of the junction the New Line wraps around the west side of O'Hare Airport, and at Bryn Mawr interlocking it splits--one route leading to Bensonville and the other continuing further south to Proviso.

 The Northwest Line is almost entirely commuter trains (or "scoots" as they're called by rail personnel).
 It is quite busy during rush hours, with hourly service during mid-day (less frequently on weekends).
 The line continues northwest, with most commuter trains terminating at Crystal Lake.
 A few continue on to Harvard near the Wisconsin line, but beyond there it is a minor freight route running to the Wisconsin cities of Janesville and Madison.
 The CN/WC line sees around 20 or 25 road freights daily, and also features commuter service that was initiated in 1996.
 Known as the "North Central" line, the commuters run north to Antioch, just below the Wisconsin border.
 However, service on this route is limited to weekdays, and Deval is not within walking distance of the nearest station.
 The New Line is also busy with both UP and CP freights, mostly the latter.
 A rough guess would be about 25 trains a day.
 There is a connection between the New and Northwest lines about a mile west of the junction; most of the Northwest Line freight traffic from Wisconsin uses it, thus avoiding the junction.
-Deval Tower is a handsome structure that controlled the junction and was staffed by UP employees.
+Deval Tower was a handsome structure that controlled the junction and was staffed by UP employees.
 In May, 2005, a fire gutted much of the structure and destroyed the interlocking machine.
-UP has said they will not replace the equipment, and the junction is now remotely controlled.
+The tower was demolished a few years later.

-With its acquisition of the Elgin, Joliet & Eastern, CN traffic on the ex-WC line through here will decline sharply once the upgrading of EJ&E infrastructure is completed.
-Nearly all trains from Wisconsin will leave the line at Leithton, about 15 miles north of here, and travel on the J main to their new terminals at Joliet and Gary, Indiana.
+With its acquisition of the Elgin, Joliet & Eastern, CN traffic on the ex-WC line through here has declined sharply.
+Nearly all trains from Wisconsin leave the line at Leithton, about 15 miles north of here, and travel on the EJ&E main to their new terminals at Joliet and Gary, Indiana.

 FrequenciesMetra/UP Northwest: 161.040